gr8ergud/Udacity-MLND-Capstone-Project/proposal.md

 ### Benchmark Model

-There are hundreds of participants of the competition on kaggle.com whose solutions are ranked on a leaderboard.
+To benchmark the model, I will use a naive model to generate There are hundreds of participants of the competition on kaggle.com whose solutions are ranked on a leaderboard.
 I will use that as a benchmark and aim to finish within 10% of the top score on the leaderboard.

 ### Evaluation Metrics